-Tollgate Farm Park to Snoqualmie Valley Trail Connector – Construction in 2018
+Tollgate Farm Park to Snoqualmie Valley Trail Connector – Under Construction

 Safe walking/biking route connecting local trails to parks is in the permitting phase.
 The proposed connector trail eliminates the need to walk/bike on the shoulder of heavily traveled SR 202.
 It includes construction of an extension to the current boardwalk under SR 202, gravel trail, cattle fencing and a boardwalk connecting to the Snoqualmie Valley Trail north of Tollgate Farm.